osmandapp/web/main/docs/user/map/interact-with-map.md

 - Tap the&nbsp; **＋** &nbsp;button in the upper right corner of the screen and enter a name.
 - Each new type has a three-dot menu next to it that includes actions such as:
     *Rename, Duplicate,* and *Remove.*

+After you have created your custom type for the keys, you can assign the required actions to them.

+- Select a device type, then tap the *Key assignments* item.
+- A list of actions for *Keyboard* will open by default.
+You can delete unnecessary actions using the *Edit button* in the upper right corner of the screen.
+- You can remove one action per action, with the **−** button in the item field.
+- It is possible to remove all key assignments for the selected type by tapping the button in the upper right corner of the screen next to the *Edit name*.

 Now, you can change buttons for actions.
 Just go to your created *<Translate android="true" ids="shared_string_type"/>*: